Achieve Your Balance.

 Decode your sample in 3 steps.

-This test will run through all the thyroid biomarkers, so you can be sure that you are getting the full picture on your thyroid function and what it means for you.
+This test covers the most important thyroid biomarkers, so you can be sure that you are getting the full picture on your thyroid function.

 Thyroid-stimulating hormone (TSH)